chrisholt0222/machine-learning-challenge/README.md

  * "FALSE POSITIVE" objects determined not to be exoplanets.
 For training purposes, all rows from the raw data assigned "CANDIDATE" have been dropped.

-## Final Model
+## Results

+Using a logistic regression, a svm, and a neural network model (trained on "CONFIRMED" and "FALSE POSITIVE" records), the "CANDIDATE" records were assigned to either "CONFIRMED" (an exoplanet) and "FALSE POSITIVE" (not an exoplanet).
+The "Final_Selected" reulst was selected off the neural network model (the best accuray at 0.9917).
+These results are stored in (https://github.com/chrisholt0222/machine-learning-challenge/blob/master/candidates.csv).

+The jupyter notebook: (https://github.com/chrisholt0222/machine-learning-challenge/blob/master/model_final.ipynb) loads each of the models and applies the scalers to predict the exoplant classification of each "CANDIDATE" record.

 ### Preprocess the Data

 The mean and standard devation was calculated for each independent field by koi_disposition ("CONFIRMED", "FALSE POSITIVE").
 A histrogram for each independent variables was generated.
 Based on the review of the mean, the standard devation, and the histograms the following variables koi_period_err2, koi_time0bk_err2, koi_duration_err2, koi_depth_err2 were removed.
-See Jupyter Notebook (https://github.com/chrisholt0222/machine-learning-challenge/tree/master/models_outcomes2).
+See Jupyter Notebooks for each model: logistic regression, svm, neural networks - (https://github.com/chrisholt0222/machine-learning-challenge/tree/master/models_outcomes2).
+The logistic regression model, model_logreg.ipynb, contains the independent variable (or feature) review along with the recursive feature elimination process.

 #### Fields 1 - 16:
 ![Group1.jpg](initial_models/Images/feature_hist_0_15.png)